Informe anual 2022

 Nanomedicine and chemical science for diagnosis and therapy of cancer and cardiovascular diseases (M Kogan, UCH).

-The Center has also an Administrative Office, located on the North Campus (UCH), a Basic, Preclinical and Clinical (BPC) Core Facility, and a Core Epidemiological Study (MAUCO cohort).
-As the previous years, the main entities involved in directing and evaluating the center are the Academic Council, composed of the 6 Principal Investigators (PIs), the International Scientific Committee and the National Advisory Committee.
+The Center also has the Administrative Office located on the North Campus (UCH), a Basic, Preclinical, and Clinical (BPC) Core Facility, and a Core Epidemiological Study (MAUCO cohort).
+As the previous years, the main entities involved in directing and evaluating the center are the Academic Council, composed of the 7 Principal Investigators (PIs), the International Scientific Committee, and the National Advisory Committee.

-During all these years, ACCDiS has developed a stront international and national collaborative network of international and national scientist and aspires to become a reference center in Latin America for research and advanced training in chronic diseases.
-ACCDiS specific aims are:
+During all these years, ACCDiS has developed a strong international and national collaborative network and aspires to become a reference center in Latin America for research and advanced training in chronic diseases.
+ACCDiS’s specific aims are:

-- To develop a multidisciplinary research initiative that will permit analyzing the natural history of cardiovascular diseases (specifically heart failure) and cancer (specifically digestive cancers) in the Chilean population.
+- To develop a multidisciplinary research initiative that will permit analyzing the natural history of CVD (specifically heart failure) and cancer (specifically digestive cancers) in the Chilean population.

-- To establish specific RLs in the area of digestive cancers and heart failure covering basic, clinical and epidemiological aspects and their public health consequences.
+- To establish specific RLs in the area of digestive cancers, heart failure, and obesity covering basic, clinical, and epidemiological aspects and their public health consequences.

 - To train advanced human resources in chronic diseases in collaboration with our international partners.

-- To develop scientific and technological, social and educational innovations related to cancer and cardiovascular diseases.
+- To develop scientific and technological, social, and educational innovations related to cancer and CVD.

-- To communicate to the general public chronic disease-related information and educate in disease prevention.
+- To communicate to the general public chronic disease-related information and educate them in disease prevention.

-- To work with the Ministry of Health officials to translate our findings into a public health agenda.
+- Work with the Ministry of Health officials to translate our findings into a public health agenda.

-After 8 years in operation, ACCDiS is formed by 6 PIs, 21 Associate investigators, 30 postdocs, 133 undergraduates, MSc and PhD students and 64 professional staff (254 persons) working in the 6 RLs, MAUCO, the two core facilities and Administrative Office.
+After 9 years in operation, ACCDiS is formed by 7 PIs, 59 investigators (21 Associate investigators and collaborators), 32 postdocs, 82 Ph.D., 30 MSc, and 24 undergraduate students, and 60 professional staff (294 persons) working in the 7 RLs, MAUCO, the two core facilities, and Administrative Office.